 Lecturers

-Carlo Lovandina.
+Carlo Lovadina.
 Professor of Numerical Analysis at University of Milan, he mainly works on Galerkin methods for problems arising from Continuum Mechanics.
 He has contributed to design and theoretical analysis of FE and isogeometric methods for elasticity, including thin structures.
+Recently, his studies are focused on virtual element method applied to engineering problems.